-Currently, there have been seven confirmed lensed SNe: \citeauthor{quimby2014} (\citeyear{quimby2014}; PS1-10afx), \citeauthor{kelly2015} (\citeyear{kelly2015}; ``SN Refsdal"), \citeauthor{goobar} (\citeyear{goobar}; SN 2016geu), \citeauthor{rodney2021} (\citeyear{rodney2021}; ``SN Requiem"), \citeauthor{astronotekelly} (\citeyear{astronotekelly}; AT 2022riv), \citeauthor{astronotegoobar} (\citeyear{astronotegoobar}; ``SN Zwicky"), \txr{and} \citeauthor{kellysn2} (\citeyear{kellysn2}; C22). \txr{Out of the seven, four are lensed by a galaxy cluster (``SN Refsdal", ``SN Requiem", AT 2022riv, C22).
-Compared with galaxy-scale lenses, cluster-scale strong lenses typically have much longer time delays and are much harder to model well to predict time delays accurately and precisely.
-Of the remaining \txb{three which were lensed by single galaxies,} two were found live (SN 2016geu, ``SN Zwicky").
-Both happen to be Type Ia.
-However, both have short} time delays of $\lesssim 0.5$ days, making them not useful for $H_0$ measurements \citep{dhawan19, astronotegoobar, zwicky_pierel}.
-In this paper, we develop a targeted lensed transient pipeline.
-Applying our pipeline to the DESI Legacy Imaging Surveys \citep{DR9} in a retrospective search, we have discovered seven new lensed supernovae candidates.
+Applying our pipeline to the Legacy Surveys in a retrospective search, we have discovered seven new lensed supernova candidates.
 Along with the discoveries of many lensed quasars (which will be presented in a separate publication), we are confident our pipeline is capable of finding live lensed transients for present (e.g., Pan-STARRS; \citealp{panstarrs}) and future surveys (e.g., LSST and the Roman Space Telescope; \citealp{LSST} and \citealp{Roman} respectively).